22 May 2018

 At the time of the introduction of the sound film, Károly Huszár returned to Germany.
 He appeared twice in minor roles opposite Marlene Dietrich, in Ich küsse Ihre Hand, Madame/I Kiss Your Hand Madame (Robert Land, 1929), and in her breakthrough film Der blaue Engel/The Blue Angel (Josef von Sternberg, 1930) in which Puffy played the club owner.

-After several of such bit roles Puffy played a leading part in the comedy Der nächtse Bitte/Next please (Erich Schönfelder, 1930) opposite Adele Sandrock.
-However, the following years he was seen only in supporting parts.
+After several such bit roles, Puffy played a leading part in the comedy Der nächtse Bitte/Next Please (Erich Schönfelder, 1930) opposite Adele Sandrock.
+However, in the following years, he was seen only in supporting parts.

 Károly Huszár reunited with Alexander Korda for Die Männer um Lucie/The Men around Lucie (Alexander Korda, 1931) with Liane Haid.